Nikkinoodl/FVM-Demo/README.md

 ![Refine-1](https://github.com/user-attachments/assets/d8044139-82d0-44c2-958c-b219894d8de8)

 Each time you click [Refine], the grid will become more granular.
-You can repeat the [Refine] operation as many times as you like, but to start I'd recommend not creating a grid much finer than the example below.
+You can repeat the [Refine] operation as many times as you like, but to start I'd recommend making the grid like the example below.
 When you are satisfied with the grid, you must click [Finalize].
-This performs some pre-processing of the grid geometry which has the benefit of making the following CFD calculation much faster.
-Once the grid is finalized, you must click the [Reset] button if you want to re-start the build.
+This performs some pre-processing of the grid geometry and prepares for the CFD calculations.
+Once the grid is finalized, you must click the [Reset] button if you want to re-start the build, otherwise you can re-start the grid at anytime by clicking on [Build].

 ![Refine-3](https://github.com/user-attachments/assets/9f5c97d2-3271-4b35-b9be-400433f77b89)

 ## Starting the CFD Simulation

-When this finalization process is finished, hit the [CFD] button and a new screen will open:
+When the finalization process is finished, hit the [CFD] button and a new screen will open:

 ![CFD-1](https://github.com/user-attachments/assets/821db714-ce8c-45f0-a19a-aa0a8e3722d4)

 You are now ready to perform some computational fluid dynamics.
-First click the [Precalc] button: this does some further preprocessing of the geometry which makes the subsequent calculations much faster.
-For a first run, it is recommended to keep the default parameters in the boxes, although you can set the calculation time in the Calc Time box to, say, 0.1s.
+First click the [Precalc] button: this does some further preprocessing which makes the subsequent calculations much faster.
+For a first run, I recommend keeping the parameters in the boxes unchanged, except for Calc Time.
+I would suggest setting this to, say, 0.1s and performing a trial run.
-This will have the benefit of making the program execution time very fast (in the order of a few milliseconds).
+The program execution time should be fast (in the order of a few milliseconds).
 To perform a calculation simply click the [Run] button.

 ![CFD-2](https://github.com/user-attachments/assets/39c671a8-7ec0-4e17-97b1-73d2c12970e6)